Subnautica and its sequel are launching on Nintendo Switch next year

 — Nintendo of America (@NintendoAmerica) August 18, 2020

 Nintendo revealed Subnautica for Switch during its Indie World Showcase presentation today.
 During that event, the company showed gameplay of Subnautica in action.
 Based on that video, it looks like Unknown Worlds was able to deliver a decent port.
-Subnautica still looks right but with lower graphical settings that make the environment look more rudimentary.
+Subnautica still looks right, but with lower graphical settings that make the environment look more rudimentary.

 But if the Switch version can capture the gameplay, Subnautica should work extremely well on Nintendo’s console.
 It’s the kind of game that you always want with you because of its “one more run” mentality.
 That could make Subnautica ideal as a handheld experience.